-Enjoying the Bhutan Encompassed Tour, after breakfast drive the winding road to Drukgyal Dzong, the ruined fort, which was once defended this valley from Tibetan invasions.
-Mount Jhomolhari, can be seen them on a clear day from Drukgyal village.
+Enjoying the Bhutan Encompassed Tour, after breakfast, drive the winding road to Drukgyal Dzong, the ruined fort, which was once defended this valley from Tibetan invasions.
+Mount Jhomolhari, can be seen on a clear day from Drukgyal village.
 Then drive back to Ramthangkha to hike up to the Taktsang monastery (Tiger’s nest).
-The hike to the cafeteria will take around one and half hour.
-At the view point enjoy the stunning view of the monastery, where Guru Padmasambhava landed on the back of a tigress in the 8th century.
-Walk back to the road point and then visit Kyichu Lhakhang one of the oldest temple in Bhutan.
+The hike to the cafeteria will take around one and a half hours.
+At the viewpoint, enjoy the stunning view of the monastery, where Guru Padmasambhava landed on the back of a tigress in the 8th century.
+Walk back to the road point and then visit Kyichu Lhakhang one of the oldest temples in Bhutan.
 Later depart to Thimphu, the modern capital of Bhutan.
 Thimphu has a population of about 100,000.
 The town is made up of just three lines of shops and is the only capital in the world without traffic lights.
-Check in at hotel.
+Check-in at the hotel.
 Later in the evening walk around the main streets and visit Handicrafts Emporium, this has all types of Bhutanese handicrafts for sale.
-Dinner and overnight at hotel.
+Dinner and overnight at the hotel.

 Day 03: Thimphu Sightseeing – Punakha